 - Baba Vida - Vidin.
 Impressive and well preserved medieval fortress with two concentric curtain walls and some 9 towers.
 Construction started in the 10th century, fortress was rebuilt in the 14th century.

 - Belogradchik Fortress - Vidin.
 Impressive fortress in beautiful mountain setting.
 First walls were built already in the times of Romans, extended in the 14th century.
 Fortress is surrounded by strangely shaped rocks.

 - Shumen Fortress - Shumen.
-Large fortress on the top of hill, with massive walls and numerous foundations of structures insite the walls.
+Large fortress on the top of hill, with massive walls and numerous foundations of structures inside the walls.
 Development of this fortress started already in the 4th century BC when a village was built here.

 - Tsarevets - Veliko Tarnovo.
 Enormous system of fortifications, the most important fortress of the Second Bulgarian Empire in the time period between 1185 and 1393.
 The entire mountaintop is surrounded by massive walls which enclose the castle and church.

 - Alexander Nevsky Cathedral - Sofia City.
 Ornate cathedral, one of the largest Neo-Byzantine style structures in the world, built in 1882 - 1912.

 - Boyana Church - Sofia City.
 Medieval church which was built in the late 10th - 13th century.
 Interior of the church is adorned with numerous frescoes and especially valuable are the frescoes made in 1259 - this group of paintings is one of the most impressive pieces of medieval art in this part of Europe.